Woonona

 AreaSearch assessment of residential development drivers sees a low level of activity in Woonona, placing the area among the bottom 25% of areas assessed nationally

-The average construction value of new properties is $682,000, indicating a focus on the premium segment with upmarket properties.
-There have been $1.2 million in commercial approvals this financial year, demonstrating the area's residential nature.
-Compared to Rest of NSW, Woonona records markedly lower building activity, 66.0% below the regional average per person.
+This offers ample buyer choice and creates capacity for population growth beyond current forecasts.
+New properties are constructed at an average value of $682,000, demonstrating a developer focus on the premium segment with upmarket properties.
+In FY-26, there have also been $1.2 million in commercial approvals, indicating the area's residential nature.
+Compared to Rest of NSW, Woonona records markedly lower building activity, 66.0% below regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-When measured against national averages, Woonona's level is also below average, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 45.0% standalone homes and 55.0% medium and high-density housing, indicating a shift from the area's existing housing composition of 63.0% houses.
-This change may reflect decreasing availability of developable sites and changing lifestyles, with a need for more diverse, affordable housing options.
+Nationally, this level is also below average, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 45.0% standalone homes and 55.0% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development